R-parity violation and 8 TeV four-jet events at the LHC: Model and collider interpretation of the 8-TeV four-jet excess

 where scaling assumes $A_{11k}$ is adjusted to keep the decay branching ratio, Eq.~(\ref{eq:BR}), fixed.
 The subsequent $\tilde u_i,\tilde d_j\to jj$ decays yield the desired four-jet signal.
 For our masses, the off-shell contribution from the heavy squark is $\mathcal{O}(1/2)$ of the total rate.
-With a constant acceptance $A\simeq 0.30$ and $\mathrm{BR}\simeq0.81$, Eq.~\eqref{eq:sigA} implies about $2.5$ four-jet events for $\lambda''_{11k}\!=\!0.3$, i.e., roughly $1.2$ on-shell events plus $1.3$ off-shell event per experiment, to be compared with two on-shell and one off-shell candidate in CMS and one apparent off-shell candidate in ATLAS~\cite{ATLAS:2023ssk,CMS:2022usq,CMS:2025hpa}.
-A compact summary of the benchmark inputs, widths, cross sections, acceptance, and implied $4j$ yields is given in Table~\ref{tab:summary4j}.
+We set the acceptance based on the CMS analysis of narrow dijet resonances in Ref.~\cite{CMS:2025hpa}.
+CMS reports an acceptance$\times$efficiency of order \(20\%\) for a narrow-width diquark resonance with mass around 8~TeV after applying their dijet selection cuts.
+Re-implementing the same kinematic cuts on our simulated four-jet signal built from quarks, we verified that the fraction of events passing the selection is compatible with this acceptance.
+With a constant acceptance $A\simeq 0.2$ and $\mathrm{BR}\simeq0.75$, Eq.~\eqref{eq:sigA} implies about $2.5$ four-jet events for $\lambda''_{11k}\!=\!0.33$, i.e., roughly $1.44$ on-shell events plus $1.07$ off-shell event per experiment, to be compared with two on-shell and one off-shell candidate in CMS and one apparent off-shell candidate in ATLAS~\cite{ATLAS:2023ssk,CMS:2022usq,CMS:2025hpa}.
+The relative size of the on-shell and off-shell contributions is obtained by comparing two {\tt MadGraph} samples: one for the full process and one where the intermediate squark is forced on-shell.
+The off-shell rate follows from subtracting the latter from the former.
+For the benchmark point, the two components are comparable, each contributing about \(50\%\) of the total.
+A compact summary of the benchmark inputs, widths, cross sections, acceptance, and implied $4j$ yields is given in Table~\ref{tab:summary4j}. \\[3mm]

 \textit{Dijet searches.}— Further constraints arise from resonant production of the light right-handed up- and down-type squarks via $u d \to \tilde d^{\,*},\tilde u^{\,*}\to q q$ (Fig.~\ref{fig:diagrams_LHC}, right).
 Our calculation agrees with Ref.~\cite{Pascual-Dias:2020hxo}.
 For $m_{\tilde q}\!\simeq\!2$~TeV we find